wp-plugins/wp-ajaxify-comments/readme.txt

 * Support for themes with threaded comments where form tag is not nested in comment container
 * (Smooth) scrolling to new comment after new comment has been posted
 * Update browser address bar to show comment URL after new comment has been posted
-* Abort plugin initialization on pages and posts where comments are not allowed
+* Abort plugin initialization on pages and posts where comments are not enabled
 * Info popup overlay when complete page reload is performed in fallback mode

 = 0.0.2 =